codertim/RubyScripts/README.md

-Site Light
+- Site Light

   Mobile phone browsers can be slow and have data limits, so use Nokogiri to filter out unimportant info

-Stopwatch
+- Stopwatch

   Very simple command line timer

   Example (output elapsed time every 3 seconds): ruby stopwatch.rb 3

-The Watchers
+- The Watchers
   Ruby script to notify when content of web page changes

+- Focused Web Search

+  Search specified web pages for keyword

+  Useful for locating specific episodes in podcasts